Fight Back Against Resort Fees & End “Junk Fees”

 There are currently over 100 hotels in Orlando and approximately 50 in Orange County, California that charge resort fees.
 To their credit, Walt Disney World and Disneyland do not charge resort fees.
 And they probably won’t anytime soon.
-While there were fears they’d follow the trend a few years ago, Walt Disney World rolled back its resort parking fee in early 2023.
+While there were fears they’d follow the trend a few years ago, Walt Disney World eliminated parking fees for hotel guests in 2023.

 The purpose of this post is to educate consumers about resort fees and other nickel & diming practices of the travel industry, and other advice on offering said pushback.
 Fortunately, there are ways to “fight back” against resort fees, and that’s what we’ll help you do here.
-The other good news is that consumers have more leverage than ever to do battle against these anti-consumer practices, and that there’s currently legislation to combat “junk fees” in the hospitality and other industries…
+The other good news is that consumers have more leverage than ever to do battle against these anti-consumer practices, and that there’s a new FTC proposed rule to combat “junk fees” in the hospitality and other industries…

-Biden called on Congress to pass the Junk Fees Prevention Act, which has gained momentum in the last couple of months due to a series of high-profile airline debacles this winter.
-The proposed legislation would curtail companies charging resort fees at hotels, service fees at concerts and sporting events, seat charges on airlines, and other excess added costs.
+This all has gained momentum over the last several years thanks to FTC statements, consumer advocacy and, most recently, a series of high-profile airline debacles this winter.
+The proposed policy would curtail companies charging resort fees at hotels, service fees at concerts and sporting events, seat charges on airlines, and other excess added costs.

 For our part, we’ve been “fighting back” against resort fees for about a decade.
 We occasionally have the chance to meet with hotel managers and operators to discuss their properties.
 If they charge a resort fee, I always ask why.
 The explanations typically range from ‘to show consumers we offer more amenities’ or ‘so our pricing is fair as compared to other hotels that don’t have these services.’
 I’m not satisfied with these B.S. answers, so I push further.
 The underlying rationale seems to be because everyone else is doing it.